Raphire/Win11Debloat/README.md

 ## Selecting the default settings will

 - Remove all bloatware apps from [this list](#click-for-list-of-bloat-that-is-removed).
-- Disable telemetry, diagnostic data & targeted ads.
+- Disable telemetry, diagnostic data, app-launch tracking & targeted ads.
 - Disable bing search & cortana in windows search.
 - Disable tips & tricks on the lockscreen.
 (This may change your lockscreen wallpaper)
 - Disable tips, tricks and suggestions in the start menu and settings, and sync provider ads in windows explorer.